Skip to content

 • Unsweetened cocoa powder: I use natural cocoa to make these cookies, but I like to sub in a bit of Dutch-processed cocoa powder to enrich the flavor.

-• All-purpose flour: For amazing texture, be sure measure the flour correctly using the the spoon and level method.
+• All-purpose flour: For amazing texture, be sure to know how to measure flour using the the spoon and level method.

-• Marshmallows: I cut the jumbo marshmallows in half and place them on top of the baked cookie to roast them up a bit.
+• Marshmallows: I cut the jumbo marshmallows in half and placed them on top of the baked cookie to make them gooey!

 • Chocolate chips: I like to add in chocolate chips just to make these cookies even more decadent.